adobe/commerce-cif-magento-extension/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have read the **CONTRIBUTING** document.
 - [ ] I have added tests to cover my changes.
-- [ ] All new and existing tests passed.
+- [ ] I ran all tests locally and they pass.